 Our board currently consists of seven members and, in accordance with our By-laws, is divided into three classes of similar size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-The Class I, II and III directors are currently serving until the later of the annual meeting in 2014, 2015 and 2016, respectively, and their respective successor being elected and qualified.
-There are currently two directors in Class III and Class II and three directors in Class I. Upon the conclusion of the Annual Meeting, in the event that all director nominees are reelected, our board will consist of seven members with three directors in Class I and two directors each in Class II and Class III.
+The Class I, II and III directors are currently serving until the later of the Annual Meeting in 2016, 2015 and 2017, respectively, and their respective successor being elected and qualified.
+There are currently two directors in Class III and Class II and three directors in Class I. The board has approved an increase in the size of the board from seven to eight effective immediately prior to the Annual Meeting.
+Upon the conclusion of the Annual Meeting, in the event that all director nominees are elected, our board will consist of eight members with three directors each in Class I and Class II and two directors in Class III.